fr0xk/Scripts/Markdown/trendfollowing.md

 This means that we need to raise 10 to the power of -10.69023 to get 100 / (1-0.35), or equivalently, we need to multiply 10 by itself -10.69023 times to get the same result.
 This is the same as dividing 10 by itself 10.69023 times, which gives us a very small number close to zero.

-Therefore, we can say that it would take about 11 consecutive losses in a cluster of 100 trades to reach a success rate of 35%.
+Therefore, we can say that it would take about 11 consecutive losses and 3-4 consecutive wins in a cluster of 100 trades to reach a success rate of 35%.

 Now, let's imagine a scenario where you lose 2% of your investment 11 times in a row.
 In this case, an initial investment of $100 would be reduced to $81 by multiplying it by 0.98 eleven times: